 In Drama, we aim for all students to explore their creativity through movement and speech.
 Students are able to delve deeper into social issues and diversity through role-play and so develop an understanding of the world around them.

-All students are taught Drama once a week at Key Stage 3.
-The curriculum is divided into six units per year and these are designed to develop students’ drama skills, knowledge and understanding in a cyclical way.
-Over the key stage, students are introduced to the techniques of devising, thought tracking, mime and interpreting scripts.
-As the curriculum develops, these skills are revisited within increasingly challenging contexts addressing both social and moral issues and themes.
+During the qualification students are introduced to various texts and performance styles which they explore through both practical and written tasks.
+As the curriculum develops, performance skills and techniques are revisited within increasingly challenging contexts addressing both social and moral issues and themes through devised and scripted work.
 Students are encouraged to work in groups with their peers to share and structure their ideas and performing and audience skills are a key part of all lessons, resulting in an atmosphere of mutual respect and celebration of work.
 We encourage resilience and determination whilst creating a safe environment where students can take risks in their learning.
 All work is recorded allowing students to watch back, analyse and evaluate their own work and that of others.

 Drama and Performing Arts is taught at Key Stage 4 and 5 where students follow rigorous practical courses offering clear pathways to higher education opportunities in academic, vocational and performance based courses.

-Rainford has a full and varied Drama and Performing Arts extra-curricular offer including our annual school production, Drama clubs and Dance clubs in conjunction with our partners MD Productions.
+Rainford has a full and varied Drama and Performing Arts extra-curricular offer including our annual school production and Drama clubs.
 The curriculum is further enhanced by regular trips to the theatre at Key Stages 4 and 5 and work with visiting drama and performing arts professionals.

 We aim to deliver a wide ranging curriculum which enables all students to thrive, develop in confidence and celebrate their work and that of others.
 Students should make outstanding progress relative to their starting points when they join Rainford and, as they progress on their Drama and Performing Arts journey through the school, we aim to foster a lifelong appreciation and love of Drama and the arts.